 As the largest building program in Notre Dame history, the project modernized the 80,000-seat stadium and added three attached buildings housing classrooms, labs, a student center, fitness center, a media center, performance space, and meeting, event and hospitality space.

-A new Student Recreation Center in the west building will triple the amount of fitness space available to students.
-The gymnasium will align with the stadium’s 50-yard line.
-Other fitness spaces will include an indoor jogging track, boxing areas, a four-story climbing wall and a functional training turf area.
+A new Student Recreation Center tripled the amount of fitness space available to Notre Dame’s students while ensuring that the stadium is active every day of the year.
+It includes a gymnasium that aligns with the stadium’s 50-yard line, an indoor jogging track, boxing studios, a four-story climbing wall and functional training turf.

-HOK is a consultant to architect of record S/L/A/M Collaborative, providing design services for the sports, recreation and hospitality components.
+As a consultant to architect of record S/L/A/M Collaborative, HOK provided design services for the sports, recreation and hospitality components.